M-J-Bauer/MIDI-to-CV-using-ATtiny85/README.md

 The 2nd CV can be configured (by #defines) to respond to MIDI velocity, modulation (CC1) or breath pressure (CC2) to suit wind controllers.

 There is also an option to enable "Multi-Trigger" mode, so that the device will work properly with a polyphonic controller.
-See comments in the source code for details.
+See comments in the source code for setup instructions.
+An explanation of Multi-Trigger vs Legato mode can be found in my blog describing a more capable MIDI-to-CV device.
+See under the headings ['Gate Output Function' and 'Legato Mode'](https://www.mjbauer.biz/DIY-MIDI-to-CV-box.html#user_guide).

 ![ATtiny85-MIDI-CV-schematic](https://github.com/user-attachments/assets/016d90ca-7801-4b64-b908-47c0f566a005)